 (Beginning of Month Inventory + End of Month Inventory) ÷ 2 = Average Inventory (Month)

 Understanding your sell-through rate is an important part of your supply chain and is useful when assessing your purchasing and ordering process.
-In addition, it’s a key calculation in determining how well your inventory is translating into sales for your business.
+In addition, it’s a key inventory equation in determining how well your inventory is translating into sales for your business.

 Sell-through rate formula: Start with the number of units sold and divide by the number of units received.
 The result is signified by a percentage.